 The pattern of a person’s menstrual periods changes during perimenopause.
-Cycles can become longer or shorter, and sometimes, people may skip periods altogether.
+Cycles can become longer, shorter, or lighter, and sometimes, people may skip periods altogether.

 The lead-up to menopause is called perimenopause.
 Changing hormone levels during this time can alter the frequency, symptoms, and regularity of a person’s periods.